NikitaZotov/sc-machine-1/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **GetArguments**

-You can get all arguments using one getters.
+You can get all arguments using one getter.

 ```cpp
 ...